MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/agent-dashboard-cs.md

 ## Report details

 The reports summarize the key performance indicators for the specified time period and the percent change over the period.
-You can filter these areas by duration, channel, queue, agent conversation and timezone.
+You can filter these areas by duration, channel, queue, agent conversation, and timezone.
 The KPIs for the dashboard are displayed as seen in the following screenshot.

 > [!div class="mx-imgBorder"]
 > ![Agent report dashboard](../media/agent-report-dashboard.png "Agent report dashboard")